-How to Install Kitchen Speakers
+How to Build a Kitchen Perimeter Soffit

 The first step is determining the interior dimension of your radiator cover, allowing clearance for heat all the way around the unit (Image 1).
 It may be useful to make a simple drawing to assist in the cutting and assembly phases of the project (Image 2).